fherrerao/Blog-app/README.md

 ## Tests

-To execute the tests use the following command:
+To run all tests use the following command:

 ```
 rspec spec